 This only proves that you can fix the bug introduced by adding pci-info.

-Current seabios which completely ignores pci-info works equally well
+Current seabios which completely ignores pci-info works equally well with WinXP.

 We must also supply the 64 bit window size as the limits differ between windows guests.
 That's exactly the etc/pci-info logic.

 pci-info does more than just the 64bit window size.

 Yes.
 It does exactly what's needed to make sure PCI windows match the addresses that hardware listens on.

 seabios handles this just fine today.

 The only missing bit is some way to request seabios add a 64bit window (of a certain size) unconditionally, so it is there even in case it isn't needed for the devices present at boot time.
 A simple etc/pci-64bit-size integer would do the job.